fluxloop/pure-sdk/Android.md

 }
 ```

-*The USERNAME and PASSWORD will be provided by Unacast.*
+*The USERNAME and PASSWORD will be provided by fluxLoop.*

 Add the below line to your app's `build.gradle` inside the `dependencies` section: